JohnCosta27/WellbeingApp/README.md

   - [x] Make the assignments work
   - [ ] make the assignments editable
 - [ ] Who Page
-  - [ ] Make the past brands a bit nicer to look at.
+  - [x] Make the past brands a bit nicer to look at.
-    - [ ] Have some brands bigger than others!
-    - [ ] Let people add their own brands
-    - [ ] Have better titles/lables for each brand
+    - [x] Have better titles/lables for each brand
   - [ ] have a professional/academic section
   - [ ] Make it obvious what each thing does.
 - [ ] How page
   - [ ] Wellness check
-    - [ ] Show the phrases
+    - [x] Show the phrases
-    - [ ] Let the user input their own phrases
-    - [ ] submit the phrases to the database
   - [ ] Mental Energy graph
     - [ ] Mobile scaling
     - [ ] X axis labels